-The Company's futures contracts are Level 1 valuations, as they are exchange-traded instruments and quoted market prices are readily available.
-Futures contracts are settled daily.
-The Company's interest rate swaps and interest rate swaptions are Level 2 valuations.
-The fair value of interest rate swaps is determined using a discounted cash flow approach using forward market interest rates and discount rates, which are observable inputs.
-The fair value of interest rate swaptions is determined using an option pricing model.
+The Company's futures contracts are Level 1 valuations, as they are exchange-traded instruments and quoted market read processing the contracts are settled daily.
+The Company's interest rate swaps and interestrate swaptions are Level 2 valuations.
+The fair value of interestrate swaps is determined using a discounted cash flow approach using forward market interestrates, which are observable inputs.
+The fair value of interestrate swaptions is determined using an option pricing model.

-The following table presents financial assets and liabilities measured at fair value on a recurring basis as of September 30, 2022 and December 31, 2021:
+The following table presents financial assets and liabilities measured at fair value on a recurring basis as of September December 23. and 1:

-· · · · · - Fair Value asurements Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) September 30, 2022 Mortgage-backed securities \$ 44,270 \$ - \$ 44,270 \$ - Orchid Island Capital, Inc. common stock 4,256 4,256 - - December 31, 2021 Mortgage-backed securities \$ 60,803 \$ - \$ 60,803 \$ - Orchid Island Capital, Inc. common stock 11,679 11,679 - -
+(In thousands) Fair Value Measurements Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) September 30, 2022 1VICUSUI CIIICIICS (Level 1) (Ecver 2) (Level 5) Mortgage-backed securities \$ 44,270 \$ - \$ 44,270 \$ - Orchid Island Capital, Inc. common stock 4,256 4,256 - - December 31, 2021 Mortgage-backed securities \$ 60,803 \$ - \$ 60,803 \$ - Orchid Island Capital, Inc. common stock 11,679 11,679 - -

-During the nine months ended September 30, 2022 and 2021, there were no transfers of financial assets or liabilities between levels 1, 2 or 3.
+During the nine months ended September 30, 2022 and 2021, there were no transfers of financial assets or liabilities 1, 2 between levels